TikTok Tips & Strategies

 • Lock Down Your Username: Your handle should be consistent with your artist name across all platforms (Instagram, YouTube, Spotify, etc.).
 If @yourartistname is taken, try a slight variation like @yourartistnamemusic or @yourartistnameart.
 Avoid confusing numbers or symbols.

 • Be Unmistakably Active: TikTok doesn't verify dormant accounts.
-This means you need a history of an active presence on the platform - consistently creating and engaging.
+This means you need a history of an active presence on the platform - consistently creating content and engaging.
 You should be posting several times a week, if not daily, when you’re building momentum.
 Your account needs to be public, of course, and you have to follow the Community Guidelines and Terms of Service.
 Any violations will severely hurt your chances.

 2. Create a Content Strategy Built for an Artist